 Does the following sequence make logical sense to you?
 1. build a career; 2. become famous; 3. ruin your voice; 4. learn how to sing.
 This is how far too many singers are approaching their careers these days.
 It’s an extremely alarming trend that MUST be reversed.

 It’s up to you, the student of singing, to research your instructor.
 Find someone who knows what they are doing, and who has both training and experience to back up their claims.
 Don’t try to train your voice by yourself based on information you find here and there.
 Find a good teacher and and stick with them for a significant amount of time.

 Make sure you take at LEAST one lesson per week with your teacher.
 Don’t skip lessons.
 Practice 5 or 6 days per week using the exact scales and exercises your teacher gives you.
 Take your time, stay the course and do it right.
 If you do this, you will have a glorious voice that will last you a life time.

-Guy Babusek is a vocal coach in Orange County, CA
+Guy Babusek offers vocal training in Orange County, CA and worldwide via Skype